GHR Foundation AEG Grant Funding

 Innovative Scholarship Grants

 Eligibility: St. Catherine University faculty members are eligible to apply.
 Adjuncts are not eligible to apply as PIs, but can be involved on the grant as a Co-PI or collaborator.
+The applicant’s Chair or next level approver must sign off before the proposal is reviewed by the committee.

 *Deadlines are set for each academic year.
 If the deadline falls on a weekend, the deadline will be the following Monday at 11:59pm.